logue/vite-vue2-ts-starter/README.md

 ## Troubleshooting

 When rewriting the import statement, the cache on the vite side may remain old and the changes may not be reflected.
-In that case, delete the files in `node_modules/.vite`.
+In that case, delete the files in `node_modules/.vite` or type `yarn clean`.